DHTMLX/docs-suite/docs/dataview/api/dataview_height_config.md

 @signature: {'height?: number | string;'}

+@default: "auto" - adjusts to the container height

 @example:
 // sets the height as a number const dataview = new dhx.DataView("dataview_container", {height: 700});